albar965/littlenavmap-manual/en/ACKNOWLEDGMENTS.md

 The French translation of the program was done by Patrick JUNG alias Patbest.
 Thank you!

-Dankeschön! for the German translation to merspieler and Stephan Leukert.
+Thanks to Karl Wichelmann, Stephan Leukert and merspieler for the German translation of the user manual.

 Thanks to Ricardo Vitor for the translation to Brazilian Portuguese.